 If you’ve already purchased your campervan, you’ll know how easy it is to throw a few things in a bag and head off for some last-minute adventures – you don’t need to spend ages packing up loads of stuff!

 But saying that, there are some cool, and quite frankly essential, accessories to invest in before you set off – things that will make any countryside or coastal adventure just that little bit more comfortable.
+Check out our suggestions for the best motorhome and campervan accessories of 2022.

 Of course, one of the most important things to get sorted before you set off is campervan insurance.
 Here at Motorhome Protect, we can give you a comprehensive quote in minutes.